aostropolets/p8105_fp/fp.md

 In this project, we will:

-  - Comparing tweets of \#Biden/\#Trump by county/state and US polls to see if tweets are more accurate of predicting presidential results.
+  - Compare tweets of \#Biden/\#Trump by county/state and US polls to see if tweets are more accurate of predicting presidential results.
     We will make a choropleth map to visualize states that tweeted
     \#Biden and \#Trump and compare it to the 2020 election outcome.
 We